New York University Abu Dhabi: History and background

 In October 2007, New York University announced its intention to open a complete branch campus in Abu Dhabi, financed by the government of the United Arab Emirates.
 New York University planned the Abu Dhabi campus, and the funding mainly came from the UAE government.

 The school was first opened in 2008 on a site in downtown Abu Dhabi, where it held various public events such as academic conferences, workshops, and performances.
 Alfred Bloom, former president of Swarthmore College, was appointed to lead NYU Abu Dhabi as vice chancellor in September 2008.
 NYU Abu Dhabi accepted its first class of 150 students in September 2010.
 Starting from 2010, the college offered variety of courses in arts and sciences.
+In the same year, the NYU Abu Dhabi Institute announced the first three research projects supported by NYUAD, with grants totalling 20 million U.S. dollars over a five-year period.
+The projects covered the humanities, social sciences, natural sciences and engineering.
 Mariët Westermann, academic administrator and art historian, was appointed as the second Vice Chancellor in August 2019 and served until May 31, 2024.
 Fabio Piano, Ph.D., Joint Distinguished Professor, NYU Abu Dhabi-NYU New York, Professor of Biology and Director of the Center for Genomics and Systems Biology at NYU in New York, and NYU Abu Dhabi Provost from 2010-2020, was appointed interim Vice Chancellor, effective June 1, 2024.

 New York University moved the Abu Dhabi campus to a new site in 2014 in the Marina district of Saadiyat Island.
 It was designed by Rafael Viñoly, an Uruguayan architect, and built by Al-Futtaim Carillion.
-NYU eventually plans to have 2,000 students on campus.
+The NYU Abu Dhabi Art Gallery was established in 2014 as an on-campus exhibition space for academic and experimental museum exhibitions.
+The Arts Center at NYUAD opened its inaugural season on the Saadiyat campus in 2015, presenting public performing-arts programming NYU eventually plans to have 2,000 students on campus.
 The university plans to open a graduate school and make the school a center for research.

 Bill Clinton, the 42nd President of the United States, was the keynote speaker at NYU Abu Dhabi's inaugural commencement ceremony for 140 graduates held on May 25, 2014.

+In January 2025, NYUAD began its Astrophysics and Space Systems PhD Program.

+On 11 February 2025, the NYUAD launched the Stern School of Business with 54 students from 25 countries attending a one-year full-time MBA degree in corporation with NYU Stern and NYU Abu Dhabi.